 You can now quickly scan the new buttons with the Explore gesture to see if the one you are looking for is there.
-If it is not, perform the Three Finger Swipe Up gesture again.
-Upon doing this, VoiceOver will again announce the row numbers of the next set of buttons.
+If it isn't, perform the Three Finger Swipe Up gesture again.
+Upon doing this, VoiceOver will announce the next set of rows on the screen.
 If you want to scroll the screen contents in the opposite direction, perform the Three Finger Swipe Down gesture.

-From now on, the Three Finger Swipe up will be referred to as the Scroll Down gesture and the Three Finger Swipe Down will be referred to as the Scroll Up gesture.
+From now on, a Three Finger Swipe up will be referred to as the Scroll Down gesture and a Three Finger Swipe Down will be referred to as the Scroll Up gesture.

 It may seem a little confusing that the Three Finger Swipe Up gesture scrolls the screen down and the Three Finger Swipe Down gesture scrolls the screen up.
 However, imagine a wall calendar, with the currently displayed month being March.
 You want to display the next month, so you flip the page up and over away from you.
 Upon doing this, the month of April is displayed.
 You have effectively scrolled down to display the next page.
 Now, you want to display the month of February.
 You flip the page up and over towards you twice until the month of February is displayed.
-You have effectively scrolled up!
+You have effectively scrolled up two pages!